Y0ooSibbi/BiteSpeed-Backend-Task/README.md

 Please feel free to make POST requests to this endpoint with appropriate JSON bodies to test the identity reconciliation feature.

+For any questions or assistance regarding database access, feel free to contact us at alpesh57678@gmail.com

 Happy testing!

 ---